gvolpe/gvolpe.github.io/_posts/2025-05-11-unison-forex.md

 Last but not least, I would like to give a big shout out to the Unison team for all the great work they are doing.
 I had a few questions when going through the documentation and you guys have been awesome!

-Go browse the `forex` project and discover more: [https://share.unison-lang.org/@gvolpe/forex](https://share.unison-lang.org/@gvolpe/forex).
+Check out the source code and discover more: [https://share.unison-lang.org/@gvolpe/forex](https://share.unison-lang.org/@gvolpe/forex).

 Best,
 Gabriel.